-An overview of the training areas for endurance sport
+Overview of the training zones for endurance sport

 We explain the basic factors.

 The recovery training is inclined, after or before heavy loads, e.g. a competition, a demanding training session or a whole training block, to support and prepare the regeneration of the body.

 The heart rate (HR) should be between 60-70 % of the anaerobic threshold.

 Aerobic - Basic endurance 1 - Zone 2